James Street (American football): Baseball career

-Street was a two-time 2nd Team All-American baseball player who posted a 29-8 record on the mound.
+Street was a two-time Second-Team All-American baseball player who posted a 29–8 record on the mound.
 He made the All-Southwest Conference Team three years in a row and was the team's MVP every year.
-In 1968, he led the team in wins, ERA, innings pitched and strikeouts.
-He threw a no-hitter in 1969 versus SMU and another in 1970 versus Texas Tech.
+In 1968, he led the team in wins, earned run average, innings pitched and strikeouts.
+He threw a no-hitter in 1969 against SMU and another in 1970 against Texas Tech.
 The Texas Tech no-hitter was a perfect game, the only one in the history of the Southwest Conference or the University of Texas.
-He helped Texas win three Southwest Conference titles and go to three straight College World Series, finishing as high as 3rd in 1970.
+He helped Texas win three Southwest Conference titles and go to three straight College World Series, finishing as high as third in 1970.